gravitational/gravity/docs/5.x/terraform.md

 * `name` - The name of the connector.
 * `display` - (Optional) The display name of the connector as shown in the UI.
-* `redirect_url` - The url on the telekube cluster that will process the OpenID callback.
+* `redirect_url` - The url on the gravity cluster that will process the OpenID callback.
 Should be in the format https://<cluster-hostname>/portalapi/v1/oidc/callback.
 * `acr` - Authentication Context Class Reference value.
 The meaning of the ACR value is context-specific and varies for identity providers.
 * `identity_provider` - (Optional)
 * `client_id` - Is the client-id used by the identity provider.